Dong Chang (warlord): Seizure of Yisheng Circuit

 In 893, after the death of Chen Yan the governor of neighboring Fujian Circuit (福建, headquartered in modern Fuzhou, Fujian), whose family had a marital relationship with Dong's family, Chen's brother-in-law Fan Hui (范暉) and Chen's subordinate Wang Chao the prefect of Quan Prefecture (泉州, in modern Quanzhou, Fujian) vied for control of Fujian, and Wang put Fujian's capital Fu Prefecture (福州) under siege.
 Fan sought aid from Dong, and Dong sent troops.
 However, before the Weisheng troops could arrive, Wang captured Fu Prefecture, and Fan was killed in flight; Dong then withdrew his troops.

-As of 894, Dong petitioned then-reigning Emperor Zhaozong (Emperor Xizong's brother and successor), seeking to be created the greater title of Prince of Yue.
+As of 894, Dong petitioned then-reigning Emperor Zhaozong (Emperor Xizong's younger brother and successor), seeking to be created the greater title of Prince of Yue.
 The imperial government did not agree immediately, and Dong became displeased.
 His followers, wanting to please him, encouraged him to take the next step and become the Emperor of Yue.
 In spring 895, he declared himself the emperor of a new state of Luoping of the Great Yue, after killing every staff member who dared to speak against it.